 Lack of identification with gender.

-Remember that behind these labels are people – full of complexity and humanity.
+As with any research you conduct as a provider, it's crucial to remember that behind these labels are people – full of complexity and humanity.

 4. Put yourself in your clients’ shoes so you can spot opportunities to make them feel welcome

 Think of the series of steps involved in starting therapy: Searching for a provider online or through other referral sources; making the first call; completing intake paperwork; showing up to an office where vulnerability and disclosure are encouraged.